 - First, its strategic geographical location;

 - Third, the availability and quality of its human resources;

-- Fourth, the quality and competitive cost of its hosting and telecommunication infrastructure
+- Fourth, the quality and competitive cost of its reception and telecommunications infrastructure

-- Finally, the continuous improvement of the business environment, which is more and more in line with international standards.
+- Finally, the continued improvement of the business environment, increasingly harmonious with international standards.

-Nevertheless, one of the major assets of attraction for offshoring companies remains the incentive tax system.
+However, one of the major attractions for offshoring companies remains the tax incentive regime.

-Indeed, the outsourcing of services (offshoring) in Morocco benefits from an advantageous tax regime.
-This special regime continues to attract foreign companies to settle in Morocco.
+Offshoring service companies in Morocco benefit from an advantageous tax regime.
+This special regime continues to attract foreign companies to set up in Morocco.

-Under the provisions of Article 6 of the General Tax Code, companies operating in the field of outsourcing services benefit :
+Indeed, according to the provisions of article 6 of the General Tax Code , companies operating in the field of service offshoring (service outsourcing) benefit from: